Benefits Street: James Turner Street

 James Turner Street is a residential street of Victorian terraced houses in the Winson Green area of Birmingham.
 The street is in the city's Soho Ward, part of the Ladywood constituency, and has a B18 postcode.

 It is first recorded in local records as Osborne Street in 1877, and given its present name in 1882.
 According to education historian Alison Wheatley, the street is possibly named after a James Turner who taught at King Edward's School in Birmingham, and the name may have been suggested by a former pupil, who became a town planner, as a way of honouring Turner's legacy.
-However, the Birmingham historian Carl Chinn believes the street was named for a local businessman and partner in the firm Hammond, Turner & Sons, a manufacturer of buttons.
+The Birmingham historian Carl Chinn believes the street was named for a local businessman and partner in the firm Hammond, Turner & Sons, a manufacturer of buttons.

-Of Winson Green, Chinn writes that it was originally developed as a "better-off working class district", but that by the latter part of the 20th century many of the properties in the area were falling into decay.
+Of Winson Green, Chinn writes that it was originally developed as a "better-off working class district", but that by the late 20th century many of the properties in the area were falling into decay.
 Dr Chris Upton, reader in public history at the city's Newman University, has described the street as part of a "ribbon development" of suburban districts built as Birmingham expanded during the latter part of the 19th century.
 While many of the street's original residents were locals who moved from the inner city back-to-back houses, some had moved from as far away as London and Cornwall to work in Birmingham.

 Upton describes them as "the respectable working class"—skilled workers who earned around 30 shillings (£1.50) per week, and who in many cases could even afford to employ a maid.
 Those who grew prosperous moved to wealthier areas, and were replaced by immigrants from Asia and the West Indies, who came to the UK during the years after World War II.
-A high proportion of those who lived in the area were employed by Birmingham's industrial economy, which enjoyed prosperity until the collapse of the city's manufacturing industry during the early 1980s, resulting in mass unemployment.
+A high proportion of those who lived in the area were employed by Birmingham's industrial economy, which enjoyed prosperity until the collapse of the city's manufacturing industry in the early 1980s, resulting in mass unemployment.
 Professor Steven McCabe of Birmingham City Business School has noted that Birmingham lost 200,000 manufacturing jobs between 1971 and 1981, and that the city's GDP per capita, which in 1976 was the highest for a UK city outside the south east region, had fallen to become the lowest in England seven years later.

-During the 1980s, unemployment in Birmingham reached 20%, and McCabe says that in many areas, including James Turner Street, this figure has not reduced since that decade.
-Clare Short, who grew up in the area and represented Winson Green as Member of Parliament for Ladywood for 27 years, has said that along with high unemployment came a "new culture of drugs, crime and mental health problems."
+In the 1980s, unemployment in Birmingham reached 20%.
+McCabe says that in many areas, including James Turner Street, the unemployment rate has not fallen since the 1980s.
+Clare Short, who grew up in the area and represented Winson Green as Member of Parliament for Ladywood for 27 years, has said that high unemployment brought a "new culture of drugs, crime and mental health problems."
 On their website, Channel 4 have described James Turner Street as "one of Britain's most benefits-dependent streets".
 Sources reported in January 2014 that 90% of the street's residents are benefits claimants.